 Follow the established structure

 Most readers have well-defined expectations for a cover letter.
-They are reading many cover letters at once and want to quickly decide if you go in the “yes” or “no” pile.
-A cover letter is not a place for creative structure or excessive flair.
+They are reading many cover letters and will quickly decide if you go in the “yes” or “no” pile.
+It can be detrimental to be too creative when the result is an unfamiliar structure for the reader.

 Header.
 Give your name and contact information.